onfido/onfido-android-sdk/README.md

 ## Creating checks

-As the SDK is only responsible for capturing and uploading photos, you would need to start a check on your backend server using the [Onfido API](https://documentation.onfido.com/).
+As the SDK is only responsible for capturing and uploading photos/videos, you would need to start a check on your backend server using the [Onfido API](https://documentation.onfido.com/).

 ### 1. Obtaining an API token